LLNL/CallFlow/README.md

 The `callflow` (python package) requires [python](https://realpython.com/installing-python/) (>= 3.6) and [pip](https://pip.pypa.io/en/stable/news/) (>= 20.1.1).
 Other dependencies are checked/installed during the installation of `callflow` using `setup.py`.

 ```
-python3 setup.py install --prefix PATH/TO/INSTALL
+python3 setup.py install --prefix /PATH/TO/INSTALL
 ```

-The installation places a binary, called `callflow` inside the /PATH/TO/INSTALL/bin, which can be exported to the $PATH environment variable.
+The installation places a binary, called `callflow` inside the `/PATH/TO/INSTALL/bin`, which can be exported to the `$PATH` environment variable.

 ## Sample Data